 Cultural diversity means that the population in a specified territory has a fundamental difference in how their life operates in the domains of:-

+Indigenous Australians feel attached to their country which is an umbrella term encompassing people, animals, birds, and plants that delve in it, and the spirit of creation who is responsible for the formation of all the living and non-living life-forms.
+This is a focal point of many CHCDIV002 assignment help.
 The cultural beliefs and values are imbibed into people through Dreamtime stories, songs, plays etc. These are taught to children from a young age.
 Every population is divided into different sects through differences in fundamental beliefs, personalities, values, and traditions.
 The same holds for Aboriginal and/or Torres Strait Islander people.
 For instance, if we talk about Sydney, it has as many as 34 Aboriginal groups.
 On linguistic lines, these groups can be divided into four categories cultural differences notwithstanding.

 More information relating to this may be found in a CHCDIV002 assignment sample.
 There is a common thread of belief system that runs through every community, but differences are inevitable on personal and cultural grounds.
 Chcdiv002 summative assessment 2 relies heavily on it.
 No single Indigenous Australian person is considered as the sole person who holds knowledge about everything.
 Same applies to the groups.
 Therefore, recognising and acknowledging nuances within the sociological spheres must be welcomed and embraced.

 Cultures and belief system of Aboriginal and/or Torres Strait Islander population is intricate and esoteric.
 Mainland Australia, Tasmania, Stradbroke Island and Groote Eyland have been the native place for Aboriginals.
 Torres Strait Islander has inhabited the territory of Queensland and Papua New Guinea.
 Different words are used in their common lexicon to identify themselves from other indigenous Australians.